eleda77/eleda77.github.io/docs/vocab_list.md

 **cladding** - the application of one material over another to provide a skin or layer (noun form of clad)

+**clary** - an aromatic herbaceous plant of the mint family, some kinds of which are used as culinary and medicinal herbs

 **cloaca** - the common cavity into which the intestinal, urinary, and generative canals open in birds, reptiles, amphibians, many fishes, and certain mammals (also an archaic term for a sewer)

 **coaxial** - having a common axis

 **cochineal** - a scarlet dye used chiefly for coloring food

+**columbarium** - a room or building with niches for funeral urns to be stored

 **comity** - an association of nations for their mutual benefit; courtesy and considerate behavior toward others

+**concinnitous** - skilfully put together or joined

 **contraindication** - a specific situation in which a medicine, procedure, or surgery should not be used because it may be harmful to the person